Pedestrian killed in Port Arthur; vehicle crashes into house; another motorist flees scene - Port Arthur News

 A pedestrian was killed Wednesday night in Port Arthur following injuries sustained in a violent crash that included multiple collisions and a vehicle striking a house, authorities said.

-Port Arthur Department Police officers responded at approximately 9:29 p.m. in the 1800 block of Gulfway Drive.
+Port Arthur Police Department officers responded at approximately 9:29 p.m. in the 1800 block of Gulfway Drive.

 Field Operations Division Sgt.
 Timothy Dinger said on arrival, officers found a male in the roadway.